Harsh-Sinha/n-body-simulation/README.md

 `impl` - this contains timing data of the barnes hut executable generated from running `./batch_all.sh`
 `non_morton` - this contains timing data of barnes hut without morton ordering of leaf nodes generated from running `./batch_all.sh`
 `octree` - this contains the octree insert strategies timing data generated from running `sbatch benchmark_octree.sh`
 `perf` - this contains the perf data for each section of the barnes hut generated from running `./batch_perf.sh`

+# Reference Barnes Hut
+Under `external/barnes-hut-simulation` you will find the forked repo of reference implementation I used to verify correctness.
+It has its own readme on how to build and run the barnes hut executable.